MangoFizz/demon/README.md

 # Demon

-Demon is a project with the goal of reverse engineering and reimplementing the functionality of the Halo PC demo, a game also known as Halo Trial.
+Demon is a project with the goal of reverse engineering and reimplementing the functionality of the Halo PC demo, AKA Halo Trial.

+Please see the [Frequently Asked Questions](https://github.com/Aerocatia/demon/wiki/FAQ) for more information.

 ## Compiling Demon